ultimatile/LaTeXTikZTemplate/README.md

-# LaTeXNoteTemplate
+# LaTeXTikZTemplate
-This repository contains my personal LaTeX note template.
+This repository contains my personal LaTeX TikZ template with the standalone class.

-## LaTeX Setting
-This template is optimized for use with the `xelatex` compiler and requires the `BXjscls` package.
-The default fonts utilized are `BIZUDMincho-Regular` and `BIZUDGothic-Regular`.
-It's essential to have these fonts installed before using the template.
-However, you can easily customize the font settings within the `main.tex` file to suit your preferences.

 ## Usage
 To compile the document, execute the following command in your terminal: